Let's learn about bringing sites online, taking them off, and publishing site changes.

 Bring a Site Online or Take It Offline

 When a site is online, users with proper access can view it with a standard web browser at a designated address (URL).
 When a site is offline, the site isn’t available for public viewing.
-You can view the site only in Oracle Content and Experience.
+You can view the site only in Oracle Content Management.

 Before you can bring a site online, it must have been published.
 To publish the site, see Publish Site Changes.

 The status icon on the right shows whether the site is online or offline:

 - If the site has never been published before, you see a dash (-).

 - If the site is online, you see .

 - If the site is offline, you see .